4 Ways to Help A Friend Struggling with Anxiety

 When I was in high school, a girl who was on my track team had a really serious eating disorder.
 I was completely clueless about how to help her.
 I’d heard and read about this issue a bunch but it was so weird that someone close to me was experiencing this.

 Maybe you’ve heard a lot about anxiety and just like me, you feel powerless about how to help your friend.
-And that’s why we wrote this post: not so that you could solve all your friends’ problems, but to equip you with some helpful tips to encourage them.
-But it gets better: to celebrate World Mental Health day, we’ve made a video on our youtube channel.
-It briefly discusses mental health and points to scriptures that can encourage us all.
-Share it with your friend today to let them know that despite all that’s going on, they are truly loved!
+And that’s why we wrote this post: not so that you could solve all your friends’ problems but to equip you with some helpful tips to encourage them.
+So this World Mental Health day, we encourage you to reach out to your friend and let them know that despite all that’s going on, they are truly loved!